Jacobs Study Demonstrates Effective Removal of Per- and Polyfluoroalkyl Substances from Soil

 The temperature optimization studies utilized AFFF-impacted silty sand coastal plain soils from a US Navy installation, which included support from the US Navy LANTDIV, Battelle and SGS AXYS Analytical Services, Ltd. During the three separate bench tests, temperatures of 250 °C, 300 °C, 350 °C, 400 °C, 550 °C, and 700 °C were evaluated at heating times ranging from 50 minutes to eight days.
 The testing identified 350 °C as the lowest effective temperature, with 99.4 percent removal for the total of the 29 PFAS analyzed within two days at 350 °C, whereas only 40 percent total PFAS removal was observed at 300 °C over a four-day duration.

 Longer heating durations did not improve removal at either temperature.
-Infrared heating for LTTD will be tested further during Jacobs’ on-going US Department of Defence-funded Strategic Environmental Research and Development Program (SERDP) research project aimed at utilizing a portable unit for on-site treatment of PFAS-impacted investigation derived waste.
+Infrared heating for LTTD will be tested further during Jacobs’ on-going US Department of Defense-funded Strategic Environmental Research and Development Program (SERDP) research project aimed at utilizing a portable unit for on-site treatment of PFAS-impacted investigation derived waste.

 A key to establishing the time-temperature relationship is that lower temperature, longer duration allows the flexibility to use not only batch thermal boxes but opens up the prospect of remediating excavated piles for larger scale soil treatment or implementing as an in-situ solution for areas where excavation is logistically difficult.
 Heating in situ source area soils to 350 °C is feasible and can be coupled with a soil vapor extraction system to capture the volatilized PFAS for destructive treatment.